Having external radiotherapy

 If you drive your own car or use public transport you can ask the radiographers to make your appointment time to suit you.
 They will do their best to make the appointments as convenient as possible.
 If you can, ask a family member or friend to drive you to the hospital, even just a couple of times a week.

 If you need help with travelling, the radiotherapy staff can usually help to arrange transport for you.
 Some hospitals have their own drivers or can arrange ambulances.
 Some charities offer hospital transport.
-Look at the cancer organisations list for some names and addresses to contact.

 If you find it difficult to get to the hospital, you may need to stay in